Kersal Moor: Sport on the moor

 The first Manchester racecourse was sited on the moor.
 The earliest record of horse-racing is contained in the following notice in the London Gazette of 2–5 May 1687:

 On Carsall Moore near Manchester in Lancashire on the 18th instant, a 20£. plate will be run for to carry ten stone and ride three heats, four miles each heat.
 And the next day another plate of 40£. will be run for at the same moore, riding the same heats and carrying the same weight.
 The horses marks are to be given in four days before to Mr. William Swarbrick at the King's Arms in Manchester.

 The racecourse is shown on the map of 1848 as a roughly oval-shaped course extending around the west, north and east of the moor, crossing Moor Lane and carrying on around the ground that is now the home of Salford City F.C., roughly following the line of what is now Nevile Road.
-John Byrom (1692–1763), the owner of Kersal Cell, was greatly opposed to the racing and wrote a pamphlet against it, but the racing continued for fifteen years until, probably through Dr Byrom's influence, they were stopped in 1746, the year of the Jacobite rising.
+John Byrom (1692–1763), the owner of Kersal Cell, was greatly opposed to the racing and wrote a pamphlet against it, but the racing continued for fifteen years until, probably through Byrom's influence, they were stopped in 1746, the year of the Jacobite rising.
 After this there is known to have been at least one race in 1750; regular fixtures recommenced in 1759, and were then held every year until 1846, when they were transferred to the New Barns racecourse.
 Racing carried on there until the new Castle Irwell Racecourse was built, just across the river from the moor, in Lower Broughton in 1847.
 Today part of the course can still be seen as a wide, well-worn path stretching from east to west along the northern side of the moor.

 During the 18th century the moor was also used for nude male races, allowing females to study the form before choosing their mates.
 Indeed, in 1796 Roger Aytoun, known as "Spanking Roger" (who was later a hero of the siege of Gibraltar) acquired Hough Hall in Moston through marriage to the widowed Barbara Minshull, after such a race.

 The moor has also been used for a number of other sporting activities.
 In the 18th and early 19th century archery was still practised as a village sport, and the archers of Broughton, Cheetham and Prestwich were renowned countrywide.
 The Broughton archers practised their sport on Kersal Moor and in 1793 the Manchester writer, James Ogden, composed a poem in praise of them, which begins: